Join us for Research Day!

 - Review the poster and/or oral/performance presentation guidelines with the mentee.

 - When edits or revisions are required to meet the standards for rigor, style, and completion of your discipline, please work with your mentee by assisting them in making the changes or direct them to a MURACE consultation at the GCSU Writing Center.
-Upon your approval of the abstract submission, the project will be automatically accepted into Research Day.

 Presenter FAQ's

-Make sure to arrive early to check-in prior to your presentation.
-Upon check-in, you will receive a name badge, which will also have a QR code to give you access to the full, detailed schedule.
 Feel free to visit other students' presentations until time for your presentation.
-Arrive at the room for your presentation at least 10 minutes before the session is due to begin.
+Arrive at your presentation location at least 10 minutes before the session is due to begin.
 During any sessions, do not leave the presentation room until all presentations are completed and refrain from using electronic devices during presentations.
 Also, be sure to take the opportunity to browse through the poster sessions to find out what other research is happening on campus!

 - Conference Registration: Free